Updated October 6, 2022

-Wrist fractures that are stable (or non-displaced) means the bones have not moved out of place.
+Wrist fractures that are stable (or non-displaced) mean the bones have not moved out of place.

 Unstable Wrist Fracture

-Displaced or unstable breaks require the bones being set so that they become stable enough to treat with a cast or splint.
+Displaced or unstable breaks require the bones to be set; once they are stable, the wrist can be fitted with a cast or splint.
 Sometimes the unstable wrist bones, even if they are placed back into the correct position, may shift before they completely heal.
 This can cause the wrist to appear crooked.

-An unstable fracture in which the surface of the joint is cracked or the joint itself is shattered into two or more pieces.
+An unstable fracture.
+The surface of the joint is cracked or the joint itself is shattered into two or more pieces.
 This is a severe type of fractured wrist that often requires surgery.

 Open wrist fractures occur when a bone fragment pierces through the skin.
-The area is at a heightened risk of an infection of the bone if not properly treated.
+The surrounding tissue is at a heightened risk of an infection of the bone if not properly treated.

 Distal Radius Fracture

-One of the most common wrist bones that are broken is the radius, the largest bone in the forearm.
-The end of the radius bone that connects to the wrist is called the distal end.
+One of the most common wrist bones to break is the radius, the largest bone in the forearm.
+The end of the radius bone, called the distal end, connects to the wrist.
 When a fracture breaks the bone at the distal end, usually about one inch from the end of the bone, it’s called a distal radius fracture.
 The types of fractures that can affect the distal radius include intra-articular (the break extends into the wrist joint) and extra-articular (the break does not affect the wrist joint).